 T2 System Development Environment

-The T2 System Development Environment, allows the fully automated creation of custom Operating Systems using state of the art, up-to-date packages, integrated support for cross compilation for reproducible builds.
+The T2 System Development Environment, is a low-code, ultra portable package manager that allows the fully automated, reproducable, cross compilation of custom Operating Systems using up-to-date packages.

-While initially focused on the Linux kernel, T2 already has proof-of-concept support for building "homebrew" pkg ports for Other OS, including: BSDs, macOS and Haiku.
+While initially created for the Linux kernel, T2 already has proof-of-concept support for building "home-brew" pkg for Other OS, including: BSDs, macOS and Haiku.
+Work on alternative micro kernels, such as L4, Fuchsia, RedoxOS or integrating building "AOSP" Android is being worked on as well.

 News